ArnaudBelcour/kegg2bipartitegraph/README.md

 ## Usage

-It is divided in two steps:
+It is divided in different parts:

 - `kegg2bipartitegraph reference` an optional ones that creates the reference data (especially the universal reference metabolic graphs).
 By default, these data are precomputed and available within the package located in `kegg2bipartitegraph/data/kegg_model`.

+- subcommand to reconstruct metabolic graphs from different inputs:
-- `kegg2bipartitegraph esmecata` which takes as input the annotation output folder from EsMeCaTa and reconstruct the metabolic networks associated with each taxon.
+    - `kegg2bipartitegraph reconstruct_from_esmecata` takes as input the annotation output folder from [EsMeCaTa](https://github.com/AuReMe/esmecata) and reconstruct the metabolic networks associated with each taxon.
+    - `kegg2bipartitegraph reconstruct_from_eggnog` takes as input the annotation output file from [eggnog-mapper]()https://github.com/eggnogdb/eggnog-mapper to map the EC to KEGG reactions.
+    - `kegg2bipartitegraph reconstruct_from_kofamkoala` takes as input the result from [KofamKOALA](https://www.genome.jp/tools/kofamkoala/).
+    - `kegg2bipartitegraph reconstruct_from_organism` takes as input an organism ID from KEGG (such as `hsa` for human or `eco` for *Escherichia coli*).

-## Output
+## Reference model

 The `kegg2bipartitegraph reference` is to be used only if you want to update the KEGG reference data.
 First, delete the data contain in `kegg2bipartitegraph/data/kegg_model`, then use this command to download all the required data.
 This step is long, it is advised to not use it.